lambdatoast/simple-chat/README.md

 ## Production mode

-> cd client && nvm use && npm run dev
+> cd client && nvm use && npm run build

 Then in another terminal: